2014 Spanish Grand Prix: Race

-The 66-lap race took place in the afternoon from 14:00 Central European Summer Time (UTC+02:00).
+The 66-lap race took place before 91,480 spectators in the afternoon from 14:00 Central European Summer Time (UTC+02:00).
 Overnight rain made the track damp though it was sunny and warm before the race.
 The air temperature was between 21 and 23 C and the track temperature from 34 to 37 C; conditions were forecast to remain consistent with no rain.
-91,480 spectators were in attendance.
 Autosport theorised that making three-stops would be the optimal strategy but drivers stopping twice would give them better track position.
 Every driver, bar Vergne, began on the medium compound tyre.
 Hamilton made a clear start to lead the field entering the first corner.
 Bottas overtook Ricciardo for third and Rosberg then held him off.
-Fifth-placed Grosjean locked his front wheels but blocked a pass from Räikkönen at the turn four hairpin.
+Grosjean in fifth locked his front wheels but blocked a pass from Räikkönen at the turn four hairpin.
 At turn 14, Button put his teammate Magnussen wide into a gravel trap but the latter continued after contact with Vettel.
 At the end of the first lap, Hamilton led Rosberg by 1.1 seconds with Bottas the same deficit adrift in third.